 Many caregivers have, in some way or another, heard of a baby carrier/babywearing.
-They may know someone who does it or have seen someone at the grocery store doing it.
+They may know someone who does it or has seen someone at the grocery store doing it.
 Those people rave about it when you ask them and make it look so effortless.
-They’ll go at lengths to tell you how it’s helped them with a colicky baby, a screaming teething toddler, cuddle a fevered little one, and given them free hands on those days when babies just want to be held.
+They’ll go at lengths to tell you how it’s helped them with a colicky baby, a screaming teething toddler, cuddle a fevered little one, and given them free hands-on those days when babies just want to be held.
 They’ll tell you stories about how easy it was to navigate an airport stroller-free, to bypass the stroller staging spot at Disney World and get right in line, and how grocery shopping became exponentially easier when you can wander away from the cart whenever you need to and not worry about a child toppling out.
 They will probably recommend you to a local babywearing group (Really?
 They have groups for this stuff?!
 Yes!), a local consultant, or spout off the name of their favorite Youtube tutorial.
 They will fervently tell you that it is absolutely worth it and insist that you give it a try.

-You will probably decide to look into it a little, before you commit to going to a group meeting.
+You will probably decide to look into it a little before you commit to going to a group meeting.
 You hit the Google Search button and suddenly what seemed so simple is now a minefield of the most confusing information.
-Plenty of how-tos, dos and don’ts, this versus that.
+Plenty of how-tos, dos, and don’ts, this versus that.
 Machine woven.
 Size 6.
 Handwoven.
 3.2 meters.
 SSCs.
 Load bearing straps.
 Ladder lock buckles.
 Double Hammock.
 Ruck.
 Stretchy wraps.
 Homemade.
 Ring Slings.
 Middle markers.
 Hip scoot.
 Superman!!

 Isn’t it just wrapping a giant table cloth around your body and tying your kid to you?!
 Or clipping a couple of buckles and it’s all done?!